Super Duper Chris Cooper, talking about Super Duper Stuff, on Super Duper Stuff!

 Sadly I couldn’t find or afford a Micro Machines Action Fleet model of the Defender.
 First released in a later wave in 1997, the Defender started off rare and has only become rarer and prohibitively expensive.
 Even unboxed models cost upwards of £100.
 Maybe one day I’ll get one to put alongside my Y-Wing and StarViper.

-That toy may not have come my way, but another model would be released that would be far easier to get my hands on.
+Another model would be released that would be far easier to get my hands on.
 The TIE Defender came back into my life in 2014 when they played a huge part in me taking up the X-Wing Miniatures Game.

 My brother discovered the game through Wil Wheaton’s ‘Tabletop’ show.
 They had no idea what they were doing, but our interest was piqued.
 Moving on from Monopoly and discovering this whole new landscape of gaming was huge.
 You could say we took our first step into a larger world.
 Within two months of our first game I owned twelve ships (I own roughly fifty now).
 This only got worse when I discovered that the latest wave of releases included – you guessed it – the TIE Defender!